digital-porous-media/dpm_docs/docs/jupyter_docs.md

 * **Use Your Own Data**: Create a new notebook to work with your personal files.
 You can find your data located in the /work directory.

 * **Use Community Data**: Explore shared datasets provided by the community.
 This data is available in the /community directory.
+See [Community Data](./community_data.md) for more information.

 * **Run Tutorials**: Follow the pre-made tutorial notebooks.
 You can run these tutorials using either the shared community data or your own data.